TRPA1 for Pain

 TRPA1 Antagonist Data

-Algomedix’ TRPA1 antagonist demonstrates preclinical efficacy in validated pain model.
+Algomedix’s TRPA1 antagonist demonstrates preclinical efficacy in validated pain models.

 Algomedix has demonstrated substantial preclinical evidence supporting the ability of its TRPA1 antagonist to inhibit acute and inflammatory pain responses.
-These findings elucidate the target as rapid acting, reversible and acting by covalent means.
+These findings have shown the drug is rapid acting and analgesic efficacy is maintained during chronic dosing.

 This research includes demonstrated efficacy in the Chung spinal nerve ligation model for neuropathic pain.
-Data demonstrates that the compound has a clear dose-response relationship and is able to achieve a high level of inhibition that is also reversible.
-Data also indicates a low level of brain exposure and no behavioral effects.
+Data demonstrates that the compound has a clear dose-response relationship and is able to achieve a high level of inhibition.
+Data also indicates a low level of brain exposure and no adverse behavioral effects.
+This supports use for treating indications such as diabetic neuropathy.
+In addition, the antagonists also demonstrate efficacy in a chemotherapeutic-induced peripheral neuropathy (CIPN) model.